BDCPatrick/BDC_GasHelper_Doc/README.md

 ## The generated Files
-After the Files got generated, you can open your project in your IDE, maybe refresh the project Files and inspect the generated Code.
+After the Files got generated, you can open your project in your IDE, maybe refresh the project Files and inspect the generated code.
 The Files are located at:

 ```Header Files```: The Header Files, with the ```*.h``` Extension, are located at the Source Path + "GAS/" Folder.
 Normally: ```<ProjectRoot>/Source/<ProjectName>/GAS/Public```